agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.C51Qhead.call(x)

-  xxxxxx.
+  The forward method takes an input tensor x and passes it through the model.
+  The output is reshaped to have dimensions -1, action_dim, atom_num, representing the logits for each atom for each action.
+  Then, softmax is applied along the last dimension to obtain the probability distribution over the atoms for each action.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: The probability distribution over the atoms for each action.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.deterministic.QRDQNhead(state_dim, action_dim, atom_num, hidden_sizes, normalize, initialize, activation, device)

+  This class appears to define a Quantile Regression DQN (QR-DQN) head, which is used in reinforcement learning for distributional reinforcement learning with quantile regression.

   :param state_dim: The dimension of the input state.
   :type state_dim: int